§case study

 Look, there is no single SaaS multiple anymore.
 In deals I have led since late 2024, I have seen EV/ARR ranges from 3.5x to 7.0x for sub-USD 5M ARR companies.
 The spread is not about product category.
 It is about risk and unit economics.

 If you want a fast benchmark, run the numbers in the SaaS valuation calculator and then pressure-test the cash flow with a DCF model.
+Get a clean EBITDA baseline with the EBITDA calculator first.
 The gap between those two is where the multiple moves.

 How I triangulate value in a SaaS exit